(Non)-projective bounds on gravitational EFT: Projective bounds on Wilson coefficients

-A closer look at the field theory corner is shown in Figure \ref{b21-b20_projective_space_mini}.
 Note that the minimum of $\frac{b_{2,1}}{b_{0,0}}$ appears to be approaching 0 when $k{=}1$ null constraint, $b_{1,1}=0$, is imposed, indicating an emergent positive bound for the coefficient $b_{2,1}$.
 We listed below the minimal value of $\frac{b_{2,1}}{b_{0,0}}$ with respect to different null constraints imposed and combine them with the extremal spectrum at spin truncation $\ell_{max}{=}100$, while other extremal values are also listed together: